chmln/handlr/README.md

 ## Features

 - Set default handler by extension or mime-type
+- Set arbitrary commands as handlers based on regular expressions
 - Intelligent mime type detection from files based on extension and content
 - Open multiple files at once
 - Set multiple handlers for mime/extension and use `rofi`/`dmenu` to pick one